cisco-open/buffalo/README.md

 Raunak's RANNET has already been included in the folder, and should be ready to go.
 It's the reason why this repo is 600 MB+ lol

+> JUST KIDDING, THE ABOVE STATEMENT IS ONLY TRUE FOR THE .ZIP FILE VERSION, NOT FOR THE GITHUB VERSION.
+FOR THE GITHUB VERSION, BOTH OF THOSE NEED TO BE INSTALLED.
+BOTH OF THOSE FOLDERS (there are two RANNET folders) have been ZIPPED AND SENT IN THE WEBEX CHAT.
+UNZIP IT INTO THE MODELS FOLDER, AND YOU SHOULD BE GOOD TO GO!!

 &nbsp; &nbsp;